chenchenzi/chenzixu/content/resources/3asr/sr3.md

     lexicon.to_csv(output,sep='\t', index=False, header=False)
 ```

-The revised dictionary is as follows:
+The final dictionary is as follows:
 ```
 <oov>	oov
-{LG}	spn
 {SL}	sil
 A	a:
 Annual	a: nn ʊ ŋ